hmrc/income-tax-mtd-changelog/README.md

 * Please note that the date shown is the date that the change was deployed to the Sandbox or Production.

 ---

+### 21 September 2023

+The following changes are available in sandbox:

+#### individual-calculations-api
+* Data field taxTakenOffTradingIncome has been removed from the taxDeductedAtSource response body in Retrieve a Self Assessment Tax (v4.0 and v5.0) endpoint.

+#### self-employment-business-api
+* Data field taxTakenOffTradingIncome has been removed from the periodIncome object in the following endpoints:
+  * Create, Retrieve, and Amend a Self-Employment Period Summary (v3.0)

 ### 20 September 2023

 #### individual-calculations-api